-Nairobi Half Life was Kenya’s official Oscar submission this year in the Best Foreign Film category and it is easy to see why.
-The film is reminiscent of former Best Picture winner Slumdog Millionaire in regards to the slick way Gitonga’s camera beautifully captures Nairobi.
-The vibrant colours help to emphasize the overall pulsating energy of the land.
-Gitonga’s overall direction crackles with youthful exuberance, as he keeps the film moving at a brisk pace without being afraid to occasionally push the limits in regards to the film’s dark humour.
+Nairobi Half Life, Kenya’s official 2012 Oscar submission for Best Foreign Film, is reminiscent of former Best Picture winner Slumdog Millionaire.
+Gitonga’s camera beautifully captures life in Nairobi; the vibrant colours help to emphasize the overall pulsating energy of the land.
+His direction crackles with youthful exuberance, as he keeps the film moving at a brisk pace without being afraid to occasionally push the limits when it comes to the film’s dark humour.
 An example of this comes early on when Mwas is forced to clean the filthiest washroom to ever be captured on film.
 The sequence is both hilarious and cringe worthy and makes the toilet scene in Trainspotting seems like child’s play in comparison.

 Gitonga’s gift for finding the right comedic moments to break the tension is frequently on display in the film.
 This allows Nairobi Half Life to explore themes of poverty, corruption and violence in a way that is neither too hard hitting, nor overly sentimental.
+Gitonga presents Nairobi as two distinct halves that each need to change their ways to unify whole.
 There is the upper class part of the population, which houses the Phoenix Theatre where Mwas is acting, that snobbishly looks down on anyone who is deemed to be not up to their standards.
 This aspect of Nairobi life is nicely juxtaposed with the slums in which Mwas spends most of his time.
 Gitonga portrays the Gaza as a place where the police are more crooked and ruthless than many of the thieves and prostitutes in the area.
-Gitonga presents Nairobi as two distinct halves that each need to change their ways in order to be a unified whole.